About

 2000 Anubis Other World Tour, Blue Gallery, Cheltenham

-1999 Anubis Other World Tour, Bath Fringe Festival, site specific installation
+1999 Anubis Other World Tour, Bath Fringe Arts Festival, site specific installation

 Group Exhibitions: